 An interview with Mr Fareed Ahmed – owner of one of Bangalore’s oldest book houses.

 Ahmed arrives at the shop at 10 am, and opens the shutter slowly.
 He invites me to sit on a worn-out stool.
-Its cushion is held down with brown-tape.
-With an air of pride, Ahmed goes on to talk about how his father ran the business for nearly half a century (42 years); which started out at Commercial Street, China Bazaar.
+Its cushion is held down with brown tape.
+With an air of pride, Ahmed goes on to talk about how his father ran the business for nearly half a century (42 years); which started out on Commercial Street, China Bazaar.
 He insists that I must remember a Mr. Farook Mahmood, who is very dear to Ahmed’s family.
 The former was instrumental in making this business a reality, by suggesting the idea to open a book shop.
 Mahmood even lent some books to Ahmed’s father.

 Fareed Ahmed mentions that his supplies are not only sourced from Bombay, but are also imported from England and the US.
 Four archaic registers with their hard-bound covers in tatters are neatly stacked on his desk.
 And from behind this desk, Ahmed recounts his school days spent at St. Joseph’s Indian High School.
 To my astonishment, he admits that he was thrown out of school for being mischievous.
 Before I could prod for more information, he ended the matter there.

 Before joining the enterprise, Ahmed was a textile salesman.
 He speaks highly of his grandfather; “He was one of the first to own a motorcycle in Bangalore,” he says.
 Sadly, this 65-year-old man has to shut down the book house.
 “This property is not mine.
 The landlady wants it back and therefore we are compelled to close.”
 He places his hand on two huge prehistoric-type stones piled one on top of the other, that sit on a wooden stool.
 When pages fall out from books, Ahmed glues them together and uses these stones to keep them in place.